csswizardry/csswizardry.github.com/_posts/2016-10-10-pragmatic-practical-progressive-theming-with-custom-properties.md

 Play with [that demo on jsFiddle](https://jsfiddle.net/csswizardry/tnjctms0/).

-Now, because custom properties are made available to us at runtime, we can alter them on the fly, in the browser, and see updates immediately—we don’t need to recompile or redownload any CSS!
+Now, because custom properties are made available to us at runtime, we can alter them on the fly, in the browser, and see updates immediately — we don’t need to recompile or redownload any CSS!

 If you visit [this slightly updated